xtophd/OCP4-Workshop/documentation/04-Hello-World.md

     id
     uid=1000120000 gid=0(root) groups=0(root),1000120000

-Normally things go here, but this filesystem is read only.
-And my 'id' is *root*.
-How strange!
+Normally files serverd by httpd go into /var/www/html, but our user does not have permissions to write to this directory.

     cd /var/www/html/